thurstinn/RP5-Console/README.md

 In the retropie main menu/sound settings (press start button), the audio card should be default and device should be PCM

 To turn on the console, press and hold the power button for 5 seconds.
 The power led will turn on (red) and then switch to the activity led (now solid green).
 To turn off, press and hold the power button for 5 seconds.
-This will soft shutdown the OS and then turn off the console.
+This will soft shutdown the OS and then turn off the console
-If you shutdown the OS via the UI or terminal, you will have to press and hold the power button once the shutdown process has finished to turn off the console.
+If you shutdown the OS via the UI or terminal, you will have to press and hold the power button once the shutdown process has finished to turn off the console